Tuen Mun Ferry Pier stop

 Tuen Mun Ferry Pier (屯門碼頭) is an MTR Light Rail terminus located at ground level inside Pierhead Garden, Tuen Mun Ferry Pier, Wu Chui Road in Tuen Mun, Tuen Mun District, Hong Kong.
 It began service on 18 September 1988, and belongs to Zone 1.
 It serves Tuen Mun Ferry Pier and nearby residential buildings.
+This station will link to the Tuen Mun South station in 2030, when the Tuen Ma Line extends to this station.

 The terminus has seven platforms.
 Platform 2 is used for route 507, platform 3 for routes 615 and 615P, platform 4 for route 610, and platform 5 for routes 614 and 614P.
 Platforms 1 and 6 are reserved for backup purposes, while Platform 7 is for alighting only.
 It also has a customer service centre and a bus terminus.

 The stop has six platforms for terminating lines, the most in the system.

 History

 The stop was opened to the public on 18 September 1988, as Ferry Pier (屯門碼頭).
 On the previous day, the Light Rail Transit system was declared open by Anne, Princess Royal, at this stop; the commemorative plaque she unveiled still remains intact.
 The stop was renamed Ferry Pier Terminus (屯門碼頭總站) later.

 On 13 June 2010, the terminus was renamed Tuen Mun Ferry Pier (屯門碼頭).